Direct and Indirect horizontal hot water cylinders can be

 So what's the difference?

-Horizontal cylinders differ slightly
+Horizontal cylinders differ greatly

 from their vertical counterparts.
 For example, a vertical cylinder

 has a convex top and a concave base.
-When you manufacture a cylinder
+When a cylinder is manufactured to lay on it's side

-to lay on it's side it is manufactured with two convex ends.
+so to speak it is manufactured with two convex ends.

 tend to have the cold water feed on the side at the bottom with the